Base Running Rules

 On any close play, the third base coach or player guiding the runner home should wave to get down and angle them to the correct side of the bag/plate.

-43 Say "STAY," Not "NO"
+46 Say "STAY," Not "NO"

 Yelling "NO" from the bench sounds like "GO."
 "STAY" works better.

-44 Steal Signals
+47 Verbal Steal Signals

-We may establish signs down the road, but for now, if you hear "keep the line moving, [batter's name]," (or even if you hear that sentence without a name mentioned), then that is your cue to steal.
-However, if you are confident in your baserunning and understand the guidelines above, you have the green light to steal when the situation presents itself.
+If you are confident in your baserunning and understand the guidelines above, you have the green light to steal when the situation presents itself.

-45 Constant Communication
+49 Constant Communication

 Base coaches should be constantly reminding runners of all the rules above, tailored to the situation.
 Most mistakes can be prevented by good communication.